adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 categories: design ux
 ---

 Since placeholders came along, designers have adopted them as means of storing hints.
-Their appeal lies in their minimal aesthetic.
-But [minimal does not always mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).
+Their appeal lies in their minimal aesthetic and the fact they save space.

-Some designers go gone one step further, and replace labels with placeholders.
+Some designers go one one step further, and replace labels with placeholders.
 Either way, the placeholder is an Inclusive Design anti-pattern which causes problems for users.
 Here's why:

 ## 1. It's easy to forget